 Laser hair removal is safe, effective, and offers more long-lasting hair reduction results than other treatments, such as shaving, waxing, tweezing, and using depilatory creams.
 The reason for this is because it attacks the hair deep in the follicle, as opposed to these other treatments that cut the hair mid-shaft.
 Electrolysis deals with only one hair at a time by destroying the root of each hair at the follicle with an electric current.
 The treatment takes longer for each session as well as the overall number of sessions that will be needed.
 Even though it is considered to be permanent, it is not always guaranteed to be 100 percent for everyone.
 Touch up treatments may still be needed.

-Lasers have come a long way and continue to evolve.
 More advanced technology has made it possible for laser hair removal to be done on many different skin types.
 In the past, previous technology did not work well for people with medium to darker skin tones.
-A person’s skin type and color are classified by a numerical scale called the Fitzpatrick Scale.
+The skin type and color of someone are classified by a numerical scale called the Fitzpatrick Scale.
 This scale is used by plastic surgeons, dermatologists, and estheticians.
 Within this scale, each person falls into 1 of 6 types with 1 being the lightest skin color and 6 being the darkest.
 This Fitzpatrick Scale will be used in determining the settings for your laser treatment for optimal results.
 Unfortunately, not all people are candidates for laser hair removal even with all the technological advancements.
 Laser hair removal will not work for blonde, white, gray, and some red hair.
 It will also not work well on vellus hair, which is the very soft and fine hair found on various body parts, especially the face.

 While working on all skin types, lasers still work best on a person with lighter skin and dark hair.
 The reason is that the contrast between the color of the skin and the color of the pigment in the hair follicle is what allows the laser to pick up on and target the darker contrast.